 Back pain is a common ailment that affects most people at some point in their life.
 It normally feels like an ache, tension or stiffness in your back.
 The pain can be triggered by bad posture while sitting for long hours in an office, bending awkwardly, or lifting incorrectly.
 Backache occurs most often in the lower back, although it can be felt anywhere along your spine, from your neck down to your hips.
 Practicing yoga has been shown to relieve back pain.
 In fact, according to the National Institutes of Health, a recent study has determined that weekly yoga classes can significantly reduce back pain and improve back movement.
 A number of yoga teachers have developed yoga sequences designed specifically for sufferers of back pain with a specific focus on target muscle groups.
 HIIT #5 - Performance by Sarah Kusch

-2. Daily Muscle Relief Total Body Energizer
+2. Daily Muscle Relief Fight the Effects of Sitting

-6. Bar Workout for Abs, Arms, Thighs, & Glutes
+10. Bar Workout for Abs, Arms, Thighs, & Glutes

 Direct your focus work on small isometric movements to tone, shape, and strengthen the entire body.
 In this Grokker Premium Video join Michelle Rahlves in her Tahoe studio to learn that the beauty of the bar is that you actually don't need a bar, you can use a chair!
 Like Pilates, the Bar Effect workouts have an eye to injury prevention and are designed to develop lean muscles.